-Together with Hofstede Insights, Mars conducted an Organisational Culture Scan to find out how the strong Mars culture could support their transformation project.
+Together with The Culture Factor Group (at the time known as Hofstede Insights), Mars conducted an Organisational Culture Scan to find out how the strong Mars culture could support their transformation project.

 Mars Cultural Ambassador programme was launched to start implementing the changes Mars wanted to make into practice.